CANADA FX DEBT-C$ weakens to one-year low; Greek debt woes weigh

 Canadian and U.S. stock indexes fell more than 2 percent as financial shares weighed, eclipsing an early boost from better-than-expected U.S. manufacturing data.
 For details, see [nN1E7920NX] [.TO] [.N]

-Bank shares were battered in Europe as investors feared the impact of a Greek default on holders of the country's bonds, such as Franco Belgian financial group Dexia (DEXI.BR: Quote), whose stock slumped more than 10 percent.
+Bank shares were battered in Europe as investors feared the impact of a Greek default on holders of the country's bonds, such as Franco Belgian financial group Dexia (DEXI.BR), whose stock slumped more than 10 percent.

 U.S. factory activity expanded at a faster pace than expected in September as production and hiring increased, a report by the Institute for Supply Management (ISM) showed, suggesting Canada's largest trading partner may escape sinking back into recession.
 [ID:nN1E7920NX]